-- development of the programme of anti-bullying provision working with the PDC co-ordinator; - auditing and overseeing development of embedded anti-bullying provision in the broader curriculum; - working with the Anti-Bullying Coordinators to identify and map opportunities for anti-bullying provision in the assembly and pastoral programme including sourcing and commissioning antibullying resources; - working with the Anti-Bullying Lead during Anti-Bullying week.
+- Development of the programme of anti-bullying provision working with the PDC co-ordinator; - Auditing and overseeing development of embedded anti-bullying provision in the broader curriculum; - Working with the Anti-Bullying Coordinators to identify and map opportunities for anti-bullying provision in the assembly and pastoral programme including sourcing and commissioning anti-bullying resources; - Working with the Heads of school during anti-bullying week.

-2.5 Students are expected to:
+2.2 Students are expected to:

 - Report bullying either towards you or when you see it happening to others.
-Not reporting a bullying incident allows the bully to continue with their bullying behaviour. - Never stand by and watch bullying take place whether it is face to face or online. - Walk away from situations that make you feel uncomfortable and talk to an adult as soon as you can. - Support staff to investigate incidents by completing a statement honestly and quickly, when asked to do so. - Avoid situations on social media where bullying can take place and will try to persuade friends to do the same.
+Not reporting a bullying incident allows the bully to continue with their bullying behaviour. - Never stand by and watch bullying take place whether it is face to face or online. - Walk away from situations that make you feel uncomfortable and talk to an adult as soon as you can. - Support staff to investigate incidents by completing a statement honestly and quickly, when asked to do - Avoid situations on social media where bullying can take place and will try to persuade friends to do the same.